Jordan Rankin: Parramatta Eels

 On 20 June 2020, Rankin signed a contract to join Parramatta.
 Rankin made no appearances for Parramatta in the 2020 NRL season.

 In 2021 he spent time playing in the NSW Cup.

 On 14 June 2022, Parramatta announced Rankin would take up a coaching role for their NSW Cup team becoming Captain/Coach.

+In 2023, while still playing and captaining the NSW Cup side, he was also an assistant coach to Parramatta's premiership winning SG Ball Cup side.

+Following retirement at the end of the 2023 season, Rankin was appointed Head Coach for the Parramatta Eels Jersey Flegg program for the 2024 season.